swissiety/JimpleLSP/README.md

 ## About
-This piece of software has been created as part of a bachelor thesis at University of Paderborn (UPB), Germany.
+This piece of software was created as part of a bachelor thesis at University of Paderborn (UPB), Germany.